-Regardless of the time of year that you visit, you’ll want breathable clothing for the unrelenting mid-day sun, clothing that will cover you for the mosquitoes that come out around sunset, and clothes that you don’t mind getting filthy.
+Regardless of the time of year that you visit, you’ll want breathable clothing for the unrelenting midday sun, clothing that will cover you from the mosquitoes that come out around sunset, and clothes that you don’t mind getting filthy.

 Visitors from the United States, South Africa, Australia, Germany, Canada, Japan, and the UK qualify for a 90-day visa on arrival.
 Check your visa requirements here.

-The durable Patagonia Black Hole Duffel Bag is highly water-resistant, super durable, and seals up tight.
+The durable Osprey Packs Transporter is weather-protected with overlapping rain flaps.
 So you don’t have to worry about all of your clothes getting covered in dust or that all the bumping around on the gravel roads will damage your bag in any way.

-Plus it has removable backpack straps so you can carry it as a duffel or a backpack.
+Plus it has backpack straps and a shoulder strap so you can carry it like a duffel or a backpack.
 And with a wide, u-shaped main compartment, it’s easy to find what you’re looking for.

 Check out all of our favorite travel bags here!

 Backpack for Photography Gear